Bierlein government

 The Bierlein government (Bundesregierung Bierlein) was the 32nd Government of Austria following the collapse of the First Kurz government headed by Chancellor Sebastian Kurz in the aftermath of the Ibiza affair.
-Sworn in on 3 June 2019, the Bierlein government was the first purely technocratic government in Austrian history, first interim government after a successful motion of no confidence in Parliament and first government headed by a female chancellor.
+Sworn in on 3 June 2019, the Bierlein government was the first purely technocratic government in Austrian history, first new government after a successful motion of no confidence in Parliament and first government headed by a female chancellor.
 As head of government, Brigitte Bierlein was assisted by Clemens Jabloner as vice-chancellor.

 The cabinet was officially dissolved on 7 January 2020 and succeeded by the Second Kurz government, in which The Greens replaced the Freedom Party as the People's Party's junior coalition partner.
 Both newly-installed government parties have gained support at the expense of the People's Party's previous coalition partners in the 2019 legislative election.

 Background

 The First Kurz government was a coalition government between the conservative Austrian People's Party (ÖVP) and the right-wing Freedom Party of Austria (FPÖ).
 In May 2019, following the Ibiza affair, vice chancellor and Freedom Party leader Heinz-Christian Strache and his deputy, Johann Gudenus, both resigned from all of their offices.
 People's Party Chancellor Sebastian Kurz called for new elections.
 However, Kurz petitioned Federal President Alexander Van der Bellen to additionally remove the controversial FPÖ Minister of the Interior, Herbert Kickl, from office.
 This prompted all other FPÖ ministers to resign from their ministries as well.

 As a result, the Kurz I government was no longer supported by a majority of the members of the National Council, and was removed in republican Austria's first successful vote of no confidence.
 President Van der Bellen appointed Brigitte Bierlein, then head of the Constitutional Court, as interim chancellor.
 Following the Austrian constitution, she then picked the rest of the ministers, subject to the president's approval.